 Partly paved cycle paths along the river and partly hardpack gravel paths; a few moderate hills but mostly flat or downhill; suitable for all levels of cyclist with a good level of fitness.

-Departure Dates: Tours depart every Friday from mid May to the end of September.
+Departure Dates: Tours depart every Friday from mid May to mid-September.

 This tour includes: